notnyt/beaglebone/README.md

 ```

 #### Shift Registers
-This library will also support writing to shift registers using GPIO pins.
+This library will support writing to shift registers using GPIO pins.
 Create a **ShiftRegister** object by initializing it with the latch pin, clock pin, and data pin.

 This example will trigger 8 pins of a shift register.